 We know drinking heavily during pregnancy is not safe for the baby.
 We are less sure about the risks of low to moderate drinking, and until we have better information, it’s understandable that health organizations and providers would advise complete abstinence from alcohol.

-But women make decisions about risks and outcomes for our health and the health of our children all the time.
+Women make decisions about risks and outcomes for our health and the health of our children all the time.
 We decide what contraception to use based on our acceptance of the risk of an unintended pregnancy.
 We weigh risks and benefits of using anti-nausea medications or other drugs during pregnancy.

 The trouble with guidelines that recommend total abstinence is they don’t involve nuance.
 There are certainly women who truly have a problem with alcohol and whose drinking puts their babies at risk.
 We need to identify those women early and get them help.
 For women who do not have an unhealthy relationship with alcohol and who want to have a drink on a special occasion, they shouldn’t fear being judged or have others make that decision for them.
 However, pregnant patients who choose to drink should understand that any alcohol consumption – not just binge drinking – increases specific risks during pregnancy.